CrimsonAS/rengine/README.md

     -> qt/qtbackend.h: for qt one
     -> sdl/sdlbackend.h: for the sdl one

-src/sailfish
- - Implementation of a Sailfish system (todo :)

 3rdparty
- - stb headers for reading and writing
+ - stb headers for reading and writing images
+ - picojson.h for parsing json

 tests
  - tst_keyframes: tests for the animation system